You have no items in your shopping cart.

 Available: Varavon Birdycam Lite

 Pitched as the next generation of 3-axis gimbals, this Ikan MD2 features fully automatic calibration allowing for stabilisation in just 5 minutes.
-With a payload of 3kg and weighing just 1.8kg this gimbal has the power to rival the Ronin M. The final stand out feature of this model is the dual handle joysticks which give you precise control over your camera.
-This is the most expensive gimbal in the list but does boast new features and advanced technology whilst still coming in cheaper than the new Ronin 2.
+With a payload of 3kg and weighing just 1.8kg this stabiliser has the power to rival the Ronin M. The final stand out feature of this model is the dual handle joysticks which give you precise control over your camera.
+This is the most expensive model in the list but does boast new features and advanced technology whilst still coming in cheaper than the new Ronin 2.

 Load Capacity: 6.6lbs (3.0 kg)